p-lleonart/website-from-scratch/src/modules/database/README.md

 DISCLAIMER: some features are not fully available or tested (alter table, findByWithSQL, SQL injection avoider), please consider test them yourselves before using these features.

+Note: you can install the SQLite Viewer VS code extension (from Florian Klampfer) to view your database directly from the IDE.

 ## Start

 Create a migration and then run it (more infos at the next section).
 And run it.